hassio-addons/addon-mopidy/README.md

 ## About

-Mopidy plays music from local disk, Spotify, SoundCloud, Google Play Music, and more.
+Mopidy plays music from local disk, Youtube, Spotify, SoundCloud, Google Play Music, and more.
 You edit the playlist from any phone, tablet, or computer using a range of MPD and web clients.